mangodan2003/meta-mediapipe-cmake/README.md

 # Some notes

+* possibly problems with  protobuf >= 4.x so we including a recipe for the most recent 3.x until know otherwise
 * The tensorflow-lite recipe has version 2.18.0 - this is what it calls itself internally, however at the time of writing this is not a released version.
 Just some random stage in development that mediapipe wants to use. (https://github.com/google-ai-edge/mediapipe/blob/e252e5667e2be398dcc4c5d49ca134248e2111c8/WORKSPACE#L564)
 * mediapipe dips heavily into the tensorflow internals, as such we package up a whole bunch of internal header files that it wants.
 * testing / development is being done using face_detection_gpu example.
 At the time of writing it crashes parsing the graphs at startup related to looking for "options":